samueladesoga/samblog/content/_index.md

 ---
-title: My Musings - Learning something new everyday.
+title: Each day presents something new to learn.
 ---

 I decided to start learning Golang in March 2017.